 Though I still sometimes say yes when I ought to say no, I have learned not to overload myself.
 As a result, I am more productive, less stressed and better equipped to give everything I choose to do the attention it deserves.

 Steps to Saying No

 1. Break the habit.

-Use your answering machine if you need to.
-Decline all requests that require you to rearrange your calendar (i.e., rescheduling clients or pushing back delivery dates)
+Then, decline all requests that require you to rearrange your calendar (i.e., rescheduling clients or pushing back delivery dates).

 2. Do not accept non-work requests during your work hours.

 3. Remember that failure to plan ahead on their part does not constitute an emergency on your part.
 Learn the difference between what is an emergency and what is poor planning.

 4. Ask yourself: will accepting this request help or hurt my family or business?

 5. Do NOT allow yourself to be guilted or shamed into saying yes.
 If you are not available, they can and will find someone else.